Carowws/Carowws/README.md

+<HEAD> <H2> HELLOOO LITTLE STRAWBERRIES! 👋 </H2>

-I'm Carolyne, a multidisciplinary creative with a passion for tattooing, music, astronomy, and robotics.
+I'm CarOw, a multidisciplinary creative with a passion for tattooing, music, astronomy, and robotics.
 Currently diving into ESP32 development and always eager to learn something new.

 📚 About me
 🎨 Tattoo artist with a love for storytelling through art